Massive-mode polarization entangled biphoton frequency comb

-Here we discuss the polarization entangled state in our experiment in details.
-We consider only one photon pair state generated by SPDC.
-As shown in Fig.~\ref{sagnac}, due to the cavity structure for the signal photons, H-polarized and V-polarized pump light respectively generate photon pairs described by
+We considered only one photon-pair state generated by the SPDC.
+As shown in Fig.~S2, owing to the cavity structure for the signal photons, H-polarized and V-polarized pump lights respectively generate photon pairs described by

-where $g_{H(V)}$ is the coupling constant proportional to the complex amplitude of the H (V)-polarized pump light, $\theta(\omega)$ is the frequency-dependent phases from a multi-order HWP, and $\tau_{l(r)}$ is the propagation time of the left (right) arm of Sagnac interferometer in Fig.~\ref{sagnac}. $t_{l(r)}$ and $r_{l(r)}$ are transmittance and reflectance of PPLN/WR when the light enters it from the left (right) side, respectively, where $\abs{t_{l(r)}}^2+\abs{r_{l(r)}}^2=1$ holds.
-The output state just before the photon detection is represented by
+where $g_{H(V)}$, $\theta(\omega)$, and $\tau_{l(r)}$ represent the coupling constant proportional to the complex amplitude of the H (V)-polarized pump light, frequency-dependent phase from a multiorder HWP, and propagation time of the left (right) arm of the Sagnac interferometer in Fig.~S2, respectively. $t_{l(r)}$ and $r_{l(r)}$ represent the transmittance and reflectance of the PPLN/WR when the light enters from the left (right) side, respectively, where $\abs{t_{l(r)}}^2+\abs{r_{l(r)}}^2=1$ holds.
+The output state just before photon detection is represented by